Greentech Media’s Must-Read Grid Edge Stories of 2020

-The human suffering and economic turmoil of the global coronavirus pandemic, and the impacts of climate change-driven heatwaves and wildfires, have given humanity little reason to celebrate the year that’s coming to a close.
+The human suffering and economic turmoil of the global coronavirus pandemic and the impacts of climate-change-driven heat waves and wildfires have given humanity little reason to celebrate the year that’s coming to a close.

-But when it comes to the grid edge — the combination of technologies, policies and economic drivers encouraging the integration of clean energy, demand-side resources and utility grid infrastructure — the past year has seen some significant advances, even if they’ve been partly driven by the climate change threats that they’ll be needed to help solve.
+But when it comes to the grid edge — the combination of technologies, policies and economic drivers encouraging the integration of clean energy, demand-side resources and utility grid infrastructure — the past year has seen some significant advances, even if they’ve been partly driven by the climate-change threats that they’ll be needed to help solve.

 U.S. utilities commit to decarbonization